botoxparty/XP.css/README.md

 ### Developing

-First, run `npm install`.
+Clone the repo and run `npm install`.

-[`style.css`](https://github.com/jdan/98.css/blob/master/style.css) is where everything happens.
+The core styles are managed in [`gui`](https://github.com/botoxparty/XP.css/tree/master/gui).

+To create your own theme for the GUI you can extend the core styles.
+See the XP and 98 [`themes`](https://github.com/botoxparty/XP.css/tree/master/themes)

-You can use `npm start` to start a development environment that will watch for file changes and rebuild 98.css, reloading your browser in the process.
+You can use `npm start` to start a development environment that will watch for file changes and rebuild the files, reloading your browser in the process.

 You can run a build manually with `npm run build`.
 This will write to the `dist/` directory.